axelle50/uber-pickups/README.md

 # Project with Jedha

 Imagine working for Uber: <br />
 "One of the main pain point that Uber's team found is that sometimes drivers are not around when users need them. [...]
-Therefore, Uber's data team would like to work on a project where their app would recommend hot-zones in major cities to be in at any given time of day."
+Therefore, Uber's data team would like to work on a project where their app would recommend hot-zones in major cities to be in at any given time of day." <br />
 Paris on April 2022.

 ## Objective